 Being Gay is Illegal

 Under the Penal Code Chapter 224 Section 377A, a male person is punishable with imprisonment up to 2 years if found to have sex with a member of the same gender.
 This includes kissing, inappropriate touching, etc. Well, the funny thing is that it only talks about a male person and not female person.
 That is another interesting topic that shall not be discussed in this post. x

 Walking Naked in your House is Illegal

 Yes, Singapore really knows how to limit the fun.
 You have to get a permit from the government if you are having a barbecue party with alcohol to drink after 10.30pm.
-This is a new law that just passed and will take effect from April 2015.
-When I first told my non-Singaporean friends, all they said were “so when are you leaving Singapore” and “how can people NOT drink from 10.30pm?!”
-Well, I am not going to stereotype, but they are Germans and the concept of not being able to drink is just way out of their minds.
+This is a new law that just passed and takes effect from April 2015.

 You will DIE if you bring drugs to Singapore